kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README.md

 - GET /api/users/active-trend (e.g., http://localhost:3001/api/users/active-trend)

 Multi-tenant enforcement:
-- All protected routes should use verifyAuth and requireTenant middlewares.
+- All protected routes use verifyAuth (JWT) then requireTenant.
+Tenant is derived from JWT by default.
-- For Mongoose-based CRUD, prefer buildTenantCrudController(Model) from src/controllers/crudFactory.tenant.js.
+- For Mongoose-based CRUD, use buildCrudController(Model) which enforces tenant via req.tenantId.
-- For custom queries/aggregations, ensure every filter/pipeline starts with tenant_id from req.auth.tenantId.
+- For custom queries/aggregations, ensure every filter/pipeline starts with tenant_id = req.tenantId (or org aliases via req.buildOrgFilter).
-- Sample endpoints: see src/routes/tenantSample.routes.js.

-## Authentication and Password Hashing (v1 → v2 migration)
+## Authentication (JWT) and Password Hashing (v1 → v2)

-This backend implements a versioned password hashing strategy with per-organization salts.
+This backend implements a versioned password hashing strategy with per-organization salts, and JWT for API auth.

 - v1 (legacy): static salt from environment (SECRET_SALT/AUTH_TENANT_SALT/PASSWORD_SALT).
-Used only for verification of existing hashes.
+Verification-only.
 - v2 (current): per-organization dynamic salt stored on each Tenant document (`orgSalt`), plus optional global pepper (`AUTH_PASSWORD_PEPPER` or `AUTH_PEPPER`).
-Preferred algorithm is Argon2id if the `argon2` package is available, falling back to `bcrypt` if available, then to Node.js `scrypt` as a last resort.
+Preferred algorithm is Argon2id if the `argon2` package is available, falling back to `bcrypt`, then Node.js `scrypt`.

 On-Login Migration:
-- When a user with a v1 hash logs in successfully, their password will be re-hashed immediately with v2 and updated in the database (online migration).
+- When a user with a v1 hash logs in successfully, their password is re-hashed with v2 and updated (online migration).
-- If a user document has no `password_hash`, we preserve backward compatibility and allow login (placeholder token), so existing users are not broken.
+- If a user document has no `password_hash`, we allow login (placeholder) for compatibility.

 Tenant Salt:
-- New tenants automatically receive an `orgSalt` (base64) on creation.
+- New tenants automatically receive an `orgSalt` (base64).
+Missing orgSalt is generated on signup/login/reset.
-- If a legacy tenant is missing `orgSalt`, it is generated automatically upon signup/login/reset operations.

-New endpoints:
+Auth endpoints:
 - POST /api/auth/signup { organization_id, email, password } → creates/updates a user with v2 hash.
 - POST /api/auth/login { organization_id, email, password } → verifies and migrates v1→v2 when needed.
+Returns a JWT.
 - POST /api/auth/reset-password { organization_id, email, password } → sets a new v2 hash (demo only; add token validation for production).

+How to obtain a JWT and use it in Swagger UI:
+1) Create or ensure a user exists for your tenant, then login: curl -s -X POST http://localhost:3001/api/auth/login \
+     -H "Content-Type: application/json" \
+     -d '{"organization_id":"org_123","email":"user@example.com","password":"secret"}'
+   The response will include a field like { "token": "<JWT>" } (or similar based on implementation).
+2) Open http://localhost:3001/api-docs, click the "Authorize" button (lock icon).
+3) In the BearerAuth field, paste: Bearer <your-jwt-token>
+4) Now "Try it out" on protected endpoints (e.g., GET /api/users) without passing x-organization-id; the tenant will be taken from your JWT.

+Note:
+- Protected endpoints in Swagger are annotated with the bearerAuth security scheme.
+Public endpoints under /api/auth/* do not require Authorization.

 Security notes:
+- Use a strong JWT secret in production: set JWT_SECRET or AUTH_JWT_SECRET.
 - Do not expose salts/peppers or any secrets in logs.
-- Use strong values for SECRET_SALT and AUTH_PASSWORD_PEPPER in production.
-- For production, implement JWTs signed with `AUTH_JWT_SECRET` and proper RBAC checks.

 ## Analytics: LLM cost distribution by agent